Meaning of Hygge Revealed at Denmark’s Northern Tip

 Read: Interested in learning more about Scandinavian culture?
 Let six locals explain their take on the meaning of the Law of Jante!

 Rabjerg Mile: Denmark’s Fast-Moving Sahara

 With directions from one of the many cyclists cruising the Danish countryside, we arrived at the first attraction on my checklist, Rabjerg Mile—a huge expanse of undulating sand dunes 12 stories high and about a square kilometer.
 Far from practically being under glass as the case might be in the U.S., Northern Denmark’s answer to the Sahara is easily accessible and open to the curious to wade in.

-We turned into the virtually empty parking lot, steps from the bottom of the hills.
-Kaj heralded our excursion by launching into Nancy Sinatra’s “These Boots are Made for Walking”, and I joined in at “Start walking boots!”
+We turned into the virtually empty parking lot, steps from the bottom of the hills and got out to begin our climb.
 We laughed together as we battled the strong wind that had been slowly moving this patch of earth for the past 700-plus years.

 Each step required exaggerated exertion as our feet sunk deep in the sand and a fierce air current moved in from the water like a freight train.
 I struggled to bend over to take my shoes off and Kaj lent me his shoulder, insisting he carry my sneakers.

 As I spastically fought the earth and air, my hair flying wildly about me in all directions, I would catch glimpses of Kaj ahead of me, his tie flapping in the strong breeze, suit jacket in one hand and my shoes in the other.
 The absurdity of the situation happily overwhelmed me and I doubled over in laughter, the wind catching and carrying away my saliva.
 Enthralled with the moment, my ongoing existential angst was seemingly snatched away by the warm, whipping wind.